-Murphy is the director of FixUS, the democracy reform advocacy arm of the Committee for a Responsible Federal Budget, a fiscal policy think tank.
-Murphy is also chief of staff for that organization, and Tomchik is deputy chief of staff.
+Murphy is the director of FixUS, the democracy reform advocacy arm of the Committee for a Responsible Federal Budget, a fiscal policy think tank of which he is also chief of staff.
+Henry is a program associate for FixUs and CRFB.

 Patriotism is defined as “love for or devotion to one’s country,” a value that, historically, Americans have shared very broadly.
 Yet one would not be criticized for questioning whether this trait is waning in the face of deep polarization, mounting national pessimism and politicization of the topic itself.
 In just the last few weeks, polls reminded us that rapidly growing majorities of Republicans and Democrats say their political counterparts are close-minded, dishonest, immoral, and unintelligent, and two-thirds of Republicans, Democrats, and independents alike fear American democracy itself is in danger of collapse.

 Despite our national melancholy, however, American patriotism appears to remain alive and widespread; 72 percent of Americans are proud to be so, and 73 percent would, despite its faults, rather live in the U.S. than another country, according to the results of a poll we conducted with YouGov earlier this summer.
 At the same time, other polls, such as Gallup’s June American pride survey, suggest patriotism may simultaneously be on a decline.

 Tapping into and restoring our shared sense of patriotism might be the critical element we need to overcome hyperpolarization, but if we hope to do this, we must better understand what drives our underlying love of country in the first place.
 We also should recognize how partisans think differently on these topics to prevent extremist voices from exploiting these divisions for their benefit.

 In testing some hypotheses about what might drive our shared patriotism, our initial findings suggest three simple yet fundamental points: